-Network management tools and techniques may include detecting malicious traffic patterns and preventing the distribution of viruses or other malicious code, limiting the number of peer-to-peer sessions a user can conduct at the same time, limiting the aggregate bandwidth available for certain usage protocols such as peer-to-peer and newsgroups, rate limiting of email, rejection or removal of “spam” or otherwise unsolicited bulk email, port blocking, measuring subscriber bandwidth usage, bandwidth allowances, traffic prioritization and other tools and techniques as Company may from time to time determine are appropriate.
-New network management techniques are being developed on an ongoing basis and Company may elect to use some or all available network management techniques on a temporary or as-needed basis.
+Network management tools and techniques may include detecting malicious traffic patterns and preventing the distribution of viruses or other malicious code, limiting the number of sessions a user can conduct at the same time, limiting the aggregate bandwidth available for certain usage protocols, regulating the delivery speed of mass emails, rejection or removal of “spam” or otherwise unsolicited bulk email, detecting and preventing the distribution of viruses and other malware, port blocking, measuring subscriber bandwidth usage, bandwidth allowances, traffic prioritization and other tools and techniques as Company may from time to time determine are appropriate.
+New network management techniques are being developed on an ongoing basis to address evolving challenges and threats to the network and users, and Company may elect to use some or all available network management techniques on a temporary or as-needed basis.
+Network management tools and techniques may also be employed to allow Company to comply with various legal requirements, including, but not limited to, providing proper assistance to law enforcement, national security, emergency response and disaster relief agencies.

-The network management tools and techniques employed by Company do not and will not target specific usages or applications (such as peer-to-peer) and instead focus in a content-neutral manner on bandwidth usage in real time, with the goal of providing reasonable and equitable access to the network for all similarly situated customers.
+The network management tools and techniques employed by Company do not target specific usages or applications and instead focus in a content-neutral manner on bandwidth usage in real time, with the goal of providing reasonable and equitable access to the network for all similarly situated customers.
 In other words, to the extent that the use of network management practices may affect the performance or other characteristics of Internet service, they are designed to affect all similarly situated customers equally.

 BACK TO TOP